 Depending on the scope and timeline of the project, you can monitor progress on a daily, weekly, or monthly basis.
 Make sure to monitor your projects on a more detailed basis, so you can easily identify problems or issues that might affect the completion of your project.
 The earlier these roadblocks are identified, the easier it’ll be for the team to come up with solutions.
 You can set specific targets to check whether you’re running behind on your deadline or you’re right on track.

 Another effective way for you to become more productive with your tasks when working in a team is to create a plan or strategy using apps, software, or other online tools.
 These tools will make it easier for you to complete your tasks, access information about the progress of the project, and constantly communicate with the team members.

 There are many project management software programs available that will allow you to create a plan or a schedule, and, then, share it to your team.
+For instance, you can utilize Trello Jira integration into your current work setup, so all your team members have access to a unified project management tool.
+This way, anyone can view the progress of your project and communicate with each other at any time.
 If this is your first time to use such tools, make sure to scout for options, check customer reviews, and spend some time to look at the features.